 Among the meiofauna taxa, nematodes were always the most abundant group, accounting for more than 90% of abundance (Giere, 2009; Danovaro, 2012).
 The meiofauna abundance with and without nematodes was presented in Fig. 7.
 The total meiofaunal abundance in GS1 was about two times higher than in GC1.
 Besides, the meiofaunal composition differed between the two sites.
 Without nematodes, copepods were the most abundant group in GC1.
 In contrast, after removing nematodes, multiple groups dominated the GS1, including copepods, polychaetes, kinorhynchs, and turbellarians.

 Fig. 8 shows the consolidated biomass from all taxa groups.
-The PERMDISP indicatesthe variation between habitat and season groups might not be homogeneous (Table 9, Habitat, P=0.0001; Season, P=0.0001).
+The PERMDISP indicates that the variation between habitat and season groups might not be homogeneous (Table 9, Habitat, p=0.0001; Season, p=0.0001).
 The PEMANOVA shows that the biomass in GS1 was significantly higher than GC1 (Table 9, PEMANOVA, p=0.0002).
 Regardless of the habitat or seasonal effect, it should be noted that there were only three samples for each site and only one sampling cruise for each season.
 Given the limited sample size, the average meiofaunal biomass was used in the LIM model, which is 1.49±1.53 mg C/ m2 in GC1 and 33.39±26.48 mg C/ m2 in GS1.

 Macrofauna biomass

 Macrofauna sampling was conducted for eight cruises across the two habitats.
 In general, polychaetes account for half of the total abundance and around one-third to half of the total species richness in macrofauna communities (Gage and Tyler, 1991).
-In our sampling, polychaetes dominated the macrofauna assemblages in all cruises (Fig. 9). while tcomposition on the slope was relatively many and various.
+In our sampling, polychaetes dominated the macrofauna assemblages in all cruises (Fig. 9), but the community on the slope was relatively more diverse than in the canyon.